 Last December, she worked up the courage and crawled inside.

 "The first time I came in was a little scary," she said, "because I was alone and didn't know what I would find."

 The crawl space, beneath the first floor of the church, is a claustrophobic's nightmare.
 It's only 3 feet high.
 The tombstones are 21/2 feet high, leaving only a few inches between the top of the markers and the church floor.
 This makes it impossible to see the inscriptions.

 Lobach went to work.
 She has made six trips into the narrow space, crawling on her hands and knees across the dirt and rocks to the tombs in the corner.

 She started digging out the century-and-a-half worth of crud that had accumulated on top of the tombstones and eventually uncovered the inscriptions.

 Still, the tight space made it impossible to read the inscriptions.
 So Lobach turned to an old genealogy trick: tombstone rubbing.
 She laid sheets of paper over the inscription and, using charcoal, lightly rubbed over the inscription.

-The rubbings confirmed her suspicions: The tombs belonged
+The rubbings confirmed her suspicions: The tombs belonged to the Irwins.

 Besides her own intense curiosity, Lobach was inspired to begin the tombstone search after reading a 1962 book about the cemetery, said Ben Hoover, an elder at First Presbyterian.